j-alcock/dogs/PACT_TESTING.md

 # Pact Contract Testing for Dog Breeds System

-This document describes the Pact contract testing setup for the Dog Breeds API and Web Application.
+This document describes the Pact contract testing setup for the Dog Breeds API and Web Application, including CI/CD integration and troubleshooting.

 ## 🎯 Overview